petercurikjr/passer/README.md

 # Passer
 This project began as a final thesis of my bachelor studies at FEI STU, Bratislava.
 It deals with the problem outside the password manager's ecosystem.
-The goal is to simplify user's access to his items inside the password manager on a foreign device.
+The goal is to simplify user's access to his items stored the password manager on a foreign device.

 Outcome of this thesis is a password manager app named **Passer**.
 The above mentioned foreign device doesn't have the Passer app.
 Passer offers a solution here.
 It is user-friendly and time-efficient while maintaining security protocols.